- Ensure you reserve the correct memory regions.

 If newer, applicable images exist, the bootloader copies the newest image to the active application memory region.

 Forwards the control to the start of the application binary.
-The application containing the Update client has now gained control and can receive further updates.
+The application containing Update client has now gained control and can receive further updates.

 The Update client in the application is inactive until it receives a notification from one of its update sources.
 The Update client does not require a specific transport.
 We provide a LwM2M source for manifests and an HTTP source for firmware.
-With the LwM2M source, the Update client supports push notifications from the Device Management Update service; the notification is the manifest for the update.
-Next, the Update client:
+With the LwM2M source, Update client supports push notifications from the Device Management Update service; the notification is the manifest for the update.
+Next, Update client: